This article is the first in a series that examines love vs fear at work from several HR & people related angles.

-Now that we have the foundation for the concept, I look forward to continuing this discussion on how love and fear manifests in your HR and people practices at work.
+I look forward to continuing this discussion on how love and fear manifests in your HR and people practices at work.
 Stay tuned for more.

 On a personal level – make a conscious decision to choose love over fear today.